 Special Event Funding Amendment

 The Downtown Development Board approved an amendment to its existing Special Event Funding program.
-The program will now provide up to $3,000 to qualifying downtown businesses to support reopening marketing efforts.
+The program will now provide up to $3,000 to qualifying downtown businesses located in the Downtown Development Board boundaries(PDF, 2MB) to support reopening marketing efforts.
 Funds can be used toward reopening marketing efforts such as:

 - Paid social media advertising